ART.

 Shuby.

-Shuby started out as a street artist in 2006 using collagism and her early works featured a lady holding a banana, inspired by the 1943 Busby Berkeley musical ‘The Gangs All Here’, in which rows of ladies wave comedy bananas in the air.
+Shuby started out as a paste up street artist in 2006.
+Her early works featured a lady holding a banana, inspired by the 1943 Busby Berkeley musical ‘The Gangs All Here’, in which rows of ladies wave comedy bananas in the air.

 Since then, Shuby has used the banana motifs as one of her signatures throughout her studio work and on the street, becoming an instantly recognisable calling card that is both intrinsically humorous, a little bit naughty and simultaneously innocent.